Support to research projects

 If you put in, choose or register other data for Södertörn (for example another PIC-number or another official name), your proposal will not be linked to the validated organisational account (organisation profile).
 It also means that your participation will not be approved by the Vice-Chancellor.

-We recommend you to add Brigitta Jaksa as the organisation’s contact person when you register a proposal in the eForm, in that case she can help you with questions and insights during the submission process.
-She is in this context one of the two main contact persons towards the Universitets- och högskolerådet (UHR) which processes funding proposals in this part of the Erasmus program (KA2).
+We recommend you to add Dan-Anders Lidholm as the organisation’s contact person when you register a proposal in the eForm, in that case he can help you with questions and insights during the submission process.
+He is in this context one of the two main contact persons towards the Universitets- och högskolerådet (UHR) which processes funding proposals in this part of the Erasmus program (KA2).
 Your funding proposal can get flexible and prompt support if the organisational contact persons are linked to the proposal templates.